BioinformaticsLabAtMUN/TopAffy/README.md

 # TopAffy
 TopAffy is an approach to infer binding preferences for transcription factors without related binding data.
 TopAffy constructs a  graph to represent DBD protein sequences  and learns binding preferences of neighbouring amino acid pairs to every possible k-mer DNA sequence from PBM data.
 Given DBD protein sequences and corresponding PBM binding data for some of these sequences, TopAffy explains the binding data using a linear model that adds the binding preferences of neighbouring amino acids weighted by the "purity" of those neighbouring amino acids in TF binding domains.

+To run TopAffy make sure the file [Full6merComb.csv](Full6merComb.csv) is on TopAffy working directory.

 TopAffy consists of two Python3 scripts: [TopAffyTrain.py](TopAffyTrain.py) and [TopAffyPredict.py](TopAffyPredict.py).

 To run first TopAffyTrain.py, one needs to modify the following lines in the script: